A GREEN CODE FOR 21ST CENTURY BUFFALO

 Make your voice heard.
 The best plan for Buffalo will be the one that brings the greatest rewards to the community.
 That can only happen if the community makes their values, priorities, and concerns heard in the planning process.
 Don’t wait until the plan and zoning ordinance have already become law.
 Let us know now.
 Participate in the workshop in your neighborhood!

-Residents were encouraged to call 311 with their comments or add them to the Community Remarks Map.
+If you can’t attend one of the workshops, call 311 with your comments or add them to the Community Remarks Map.